15th January 1934

 – We may require your services again Mr. Brennan.
 I think you are made of the right stuff sweetie.

 Brennan never wanted to see this cold-hearted siren ever again sitting there in her sequined evening dress, giddy on revenge and drunk on blood lust.
 Brennan knew that its was simply an eye for an eye but soon the whole world would be blind from eye gouging.
 The ‘job’ hadn’t played out like he told her, he didn’t want her gloating over the death of a brave man, that wasn’t part of the deal.
 He had already disarmed Moloney before he walked him down the alley behind the Pearl Street Warehouses.
 Their conversation, if it could even be classed as such, was brief and to the point.
 Moloney knew he was going to die at any moment.
-It struck Brennan how calm he was, even having the presence of mind to make three final requests; ‘do it quick and clean brother and say an Act of Contrition before you leave me here tonight’.
+It struck Brennan how calm he was, even having the presence of mind to make some final requests; ‘do it quick and clean and say an Act of Contrition before you leave me here tonight’.
 He wanted to make peace with his maker and Brennan nodded that he would do that for him.
-Who can blame a man for hoping to save his soul, even at this late stage .
-The third and last request worried and weighed on Brennan, who was conscious of leaving any clues that might link him to the killing.
-Moloney asked that he take the holy scapular from around his neck and post it to his mother in Tipperary.

 Miss Slowey was done with him now and she walked him towards the elevator.